juhp/stack-clean-old/README.md

 `keep-minor`:
     removes the builds/installs for older minor releases of ghc major versions.
-    If GHCVER is given then only minor versions older than it are removed.
+    If GHCVER is given then only minor versions older than it (or than the latest installed minor version) are removed.
+    If no GHCVER is given it applies to each installed ghc major version.

+`purge-older`:
+    removes snapshot builds with older timestamps

-`purge-older` and `delete-work`:
+`delete-work`:
-    see sections below

-If you remove any needed snapshot builds for a version of ghc, then you would have to rebuild them again for any projects still using them, so removal should be used cautiously, but it can recover a lot of diskspace.
+    removes `.stack-work` directories completely

 Since version 0.4 dry-run mode is now the default and one needs to use `--delete` (`-d`) for actual deletion of files, after checking the dry-run output first.

+If you should remove any needed snapshot builds, then they will get rebuilt again by stack next time you build any projects using them, so removals should be done carefully but can recover a lot of diskspace.

 ### Example usage
 List a project's builds: